Nick-Lrc/Hue/README.md

-# Hue
+# Colorant

 ## Intro

-- A simple example of colored text in console.
+- Sets text colors and effects in console.

 ## Features